paszu/3DSRepo/Get-Started.md

+Each part of this guide is designed to be able to be used independently from the other parts, so anyone can start at the part that applies to their situation.
+As a result, software may be listed multiple times in different "What You Need" sections.
+You do not have to download any software twice.

 This guide is split into two major categories: New 3DS and Old 3DS / 2DS.

 The New 3DS is a more complicated device to perform this installation on, since it was never designed to run 2.1.0, which we need to downgrade to as part of the process (see [OTP Info](https://github.com/Plailect/Guide/wiki/OTP-Info) for why).